rhysfaultless-cpr/dingo-raspberry-pi/README.md

-### Installation Guide
+### Hardware Installation Guide

 These steps assume you have already printed the Pi's mounting bracket ( 024011 ), made the Pi's power cable ( 024056 ), and collected the parts and tools mentioned earlier.

 0. Make sure your Dingo is turned off.
 1. Remove the four round-head screws at the rear of the Dingo's trough cover.